lucyferpt/Tryout-1/README.md

 Remember to patch up relevant pieces of information and build your own apps, eventualling your rolling version will be past staging, publishing is up to you!
 # ***********************************************************
-#  Heroku/NPM Local Web Relevants Comands By Order
+#  Heroku/NPM Local Web Relevant Commands By Order
   #CMD-->heroku create (3X max, more than go to Heroku apps delete but one.)
   #CMD-->pip install npm           (ONCE per localhost offline, make sure your in correct folder.)
   #CMD-->npm install express